 Information checkedInformation unaudited Information geprüft Information ungeprüft Sustainability in banking

 Since its establishment around 160 years ago, sustainability has been firmly rooted in Liechtensteinische Landesbank’s DNA.
 The new ACT-26 strategy lends even more relevance to the topic.
 Sustainability is one of its three core elements.
 The LLB Group intends to play a pioneering role in the area of sustainability, with its range of products and services front and centre.

 Sustainability as a core element of the strategy

 Based on the conviction that it is doing the right thing, the LLB Group further strengthened its efforts on the sustainability front during the reporting year.
-We intend to keep up our efforts through 2022 and beyond.
+We intend to keep up our efforts.
 Indeed, with the implementation of the new ACT-26 corporate strategy we have set ourselves ambitious sustainability goals.
-By 2040 at the latest, we – and this includes our product range – aim to be completely climate-neutral (see chapter “ACT-26”).
-This is ten years earlier than foreseen by the Paris climate agreement and in line with the UN’s ambitious target to limit global warming to 1.5°C (see chapter “Responsibilities for the economy, society and environment”).
+By 2040 at the latest, we – and this includes our product range – aim to be completely climate-neutral (see chapter “Strategy and organisation”).
+This is ten years earlier than foreseen by the Paris climate agreement and in line with the UN’s ambitious 1.5°C target (see chapter “Responsibilities for the economy, society and environment”).

 As we work towards our sustainability goals, we will ensure maximum transparency.
-In summer 2022, we will therefore be publishing our first-ever TCFD report based on the internationally recognised standards of the Task Force on Climate-related Financial Disclosures (TCFD).
-The LLB Group will be disclosing its catalogue of measures to achieve its goal on climate warming and where it stands on them, as well as how it will deal with risks related to climate warming and what opportunities it sees.
+In October 2022, we therefore published our first-ever TCFD report based on the internationally recognised standards of the Task Force on Climate-related Financial Disclosures (TCFD).
+In it, the LLB Group disclosed a catalogue of measures to achieve its climate goals.
+It also contains information on where it stands on them, as well as how it deals with climate-related risks and what opportunities it sees.
 Reporting will be on an annual basis.

 Sustainable products and services